nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-10.md

 ### Beach

-1. Sell enough Fish to Willy to purchase the minimum required Bait.
+1. Sell enough Fish at the Fish Shop to purchase the minimum required Bait.
 2. Travel to The Mountain fishing spot.

 ### The Mountain (2)